Realtime Market Data (WebSocket)¶

 - The number of

-bidsandasksentries in the payload depends on the subscribed order book depth. bids[0]andasks[0]represent the best bid and best ask respectively.- Depth subscription helps optimize performance for latency-sensitive strategies.
+bidsandasksentries depends on the subscribed order-book depth. bids[0]andasks[0]represent the best bid and best ask respectively.

 4. Greeks¶